-In Guidelines on Accessible Education, 2004 the Ontario Human Rights Commission (OHRC) states their position that "the duty to accommodate requires that the most appropriate accommodation be determined and then undertaken, short of undue hardship.
-The most appropriate accommodation is one that most respects the dignity of the student with a disability, meets individual needs, best promotes inclusion and full participation, and maximizes confidentiality.
+In Guidelines on Accessible Education, 2004 the Ontario Human Rights Commission (OHRC) stated "The most appropriate accommodation is one that most respects the dignity of the student with a disability, meets individual needs, best promotes inclusion and full participation, and maximizes confidentiality.
 An accommodation will be considered appropriate if it will result in equal opportunity to attain the same level of performance, or to enjoy the same level of benefits and privileges enjoyed by others, or if it is proposed or adopted for the purpose of achieving equal opportunity, and meets the student's disability-related needs."